dfinity/candid/spec/Candid.md

 Most Candid values are self-explanatory, except for references.
 There are two forms of Candid values for service references and principal references:

-* `ref(r)` indicates an opaque reference, understood only by the underlying system.
+* `ref(r)`, indicates an opaque reference, understood only by the underlying system.
 * `id(b)`, indicates a transparent reference to a service addressed by the blob `b`.

 Likewise, there are two forms of Candid values for function references:

-* `ref(r)` indicates an opaque reference, understood only by the underlying system.
+* `ref(r)`, indicates an opaque reference, understood only by the underlying system.
 * `pub(s,n)`, indicates the public method name `n` of the service referenced by `s`.

 #### Notation